centreon/centreon-documentation/versioned_docs/version-23.10/api/clapi.md

 15;Centreon-DB;20;Disk-/;;;;;;2;2;1
 ```

-Or can specify service on host to search:
+Or search for a service attached to a specific host:

 ``` shell
 centreon -u admin -p 'centreon' -o SERVICE -a show -v 'Centreon-Server;Disk-/'